China sentences 9 in fentanyl trafficking case after US tip

 According to the U.S. Centers for Disease Control and Prevention, more than 500,000 Americans died of drug overdoses in the decade ending in 2017 - increasingly, from synthetic opioids like the ones sold by the Xingtai network.

+The American opioid crisis began in the 1990s, when the over-prescription of painkillers like OxyContin stoked addiction.
+Many people who became hooked on pain pills later moved to heroin.
+Fentanyl - an even more potent lab-made drug that raked in profits - then entered the U.S. illicit drug supply, causing overdose deaths to spike.

-Associated Press researcher Chen Si contributed to this article from Xingtai.
+Associated Press researcher Chen Si contributed to this report.

 This article has been corrected to change the spelling of Jiang Juhua.